siddartha766/CheXNet_project/README.md

 # Clinical Pneumonia Detection via Transfer Learning and XAI

 ## Project Overview

-Welcome to my Pneumonia Detection project.
-This repository contains the codebase for a deep learning diagnostic tool built to detect pneumonia from frontal-view chest X-ray images.
+* This project focuses on building a pneumonia detection model that is not only accurate but also clinically trustworthy.
+Rather than focusing solely on quantitative metrics like AUROC, the project prioritizes Explainable AI (XAI) to verify that the model’s decisions are based on actual clinical pathology rather than image artifacts.
+The project utilizes the PyTorch framework to develop and DenseNet-121 architecture to detect pneumonia from chest X-rays.

-My primary focus for this project wasn't just to achieve strong quantitative metrics (like AUROC), but to build a clinically trustworthy model.
-To ensure the AI was making decisions based on actual pathology rather than background noise, I heavily integrated Explainable AI (XAI) into the evaluation pipeline.
+* This repository contains the codebase for a deep learning diagnostic tool built to detect pneumonia from frontal-view chest X-ray images.

 ## Dataset Context
 * The data used in this project is a targeted subset derived from the **NIH ChestX-ray14 Dataset**.
 * The original dataset contains over 112,000 frontal-view X-ray images of 30,805 patients extracted from the clinical  database at the National Institutes of Health.